 In 2014, the organisation of the Awards was handed over to Cider Australia.
 A committee of volunteers now runs the competition in Melbourne, with the focus moving towards education, improving consistency in cider shows across Australia and building knowledge and experience in judging.

-- In 2015 we released a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.
-An updated Cider Australia 2016-Styleguide [Official] was released in 2016.
+The Awards is leading the standardisation and improvement of cider judging across Australia.
+In 2015, we released a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.
+The current Style Guide was released in 2017.
 The Style Guide was developed in consultation with the prestigious Great Lakes International Cider and Perry Competition (GLINTCAP).

-- Each year, we bring an international cider expert to Australia to join the judging panel, run technical seminars and add an international perspective to the proceedings.
+Each year, we bring an international cider expert to Australia to join the judging panel, run technical seminars and add an international perspective to the proceedings.
 In past years we have been honoured to host Andrew Lea from the UK, Gary Awdey from the US, Malcolm Reeves from New Zealand and Claude Jolicoeur from Canada.

-- We invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
+We also invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
 We are also developing best practice judging and organisational policies and protocols.

 The Australian Cider Awards is run by an experienced committee of volunteers led by Nyall Condon, Cidermaker at Flying Brick Cider Co, Chief Steward of the Australian Cider Awards and Vice President of Cider Australia.

 On behalf of Cider Australia, the organising committee is responsible for all aspects of the Awards.
 It:

 - manages the organisation and funding of the Awards